Back to School Sale: $100 OFF Sitewide Shop now

 6 minutes

 Applying nail polish is a fun and exciting activity at home.
-Still, the problem arises during certain accidents, such as spilling nail polish on clothes or some other fabric.
-It is inevitable for this to happen to each of us sometimes since the nail polish packages are small bottles, and therefore it is easy to knock them down.
+Still, problems arise during certain accidents, such as spilling nail polish on clothes or other fabric.
+This is inevitable for each of us sometimes since the nail polish packages are small bottles, and therefore, it is easy to knock them down.

-The first thing we do under pressure and the rush of an accident have rubbed the stain with our fingers, but soon we find out that we’ve only done worse!
+The first thing we do under pressure and the rush of an accident is rub the stain with our fingers, but soon, we find out that we’ve only done worse!
 Please don’t do it anymore.
-Stay calm and be gentle – learn to easily and effectively remove nail polish stains.
+Stay calm and be gentle—learn to easily and effectively remove nail polish stains.

-Preventively reduce the chances of such accidents by doing your manicure at home in a space that is isolated from any fabric (table or floor), or in old clothes, that is, one that you wouldn’t want to destroy or that you don’t wear outside.
-Whether you have messed up your clothes or some other fabric in the house, such as a rug or sofa, it is important to react quickly, but also smartly.
+Preventively reduce the chances of such accidents by doing your manicure at home in a space that is isolated from any fabric (table or floor) or in old clothes, that is, one that you wouldn’t want to destroy or that you don’t wear outside.
+Whether you have messed up your clothes or some other fabric in the house, such as a rug or sofa, it is important to react quickly and smartly.

 Dos and don’ts

 We’ve all been there, haven’t we?
 The bright seasonal nail color is irresistible, but not on our favorite dress.
 Start with yourself, take a deep breath, and focus on calmness.
 Otherwise, you can make it worse.
-Whatever you do next on removing it, please don’t be harsh and patient.
+Whatever you do next to remove it, please don’t be harsh and patient.
 You will be more effective, careful, and precise with a clear head and a normal heart rate.

 How to remove nail polish from clothes

-Here’s an important suggestion: could you get to know the material of your clothes/fabric?
+Here’s an important suggestion: Could you get to know the material of your clothes/fabric?
 Step one is ensuring the product you choose is safe for the fabric.
-Unfortunately, there are consequences of dissolving paint from clothes when removing nail polish, but most materials allow easy removal.
+Unfortunately, dissolving paint from clothes when removing nail polish can have consequences, but most materials allow easy removal.

 The most common material and fabric types are synthetic fabrics such as nylon or polyester.
-Other types of fabrics, for example, cotton, linen, silk, denim, or wool from which prom or wedding dresses are made, can sometimes be risky to remove nail polish, so you have to make sure that they are not around and that expensive clothing is always packed up safely.
+Other types of fabrics, such as cotton, linen, silk, denim, or wool, from which prom or wedding dresses are made, can sometimes be risky to remove nail polish, so you have to make sure that they are not around and that expensive clothing is always packed up safely.

 1. Wiping wet nail polish with paper towels

-This is a technique that many are familiar with and the first one we reach for.
+Many are familiar with this technique, and it is the first one we reach for.
 You will always have paper towels or toilet paper in your house.
-Grab two pieces of paper towel, and place them on both sides of part of the clothes with stain.
+Grab two pieces of paper towel and place them on both sides of part of the clothes with the stain.
 Press the stain gently and wait a minute or two for the stain to absorb.
 Remember that this technique only works if the nail polish stain is wet.

 2. Using nail polish removers